Actions

 Light bulbs

-Replacing light bulbs is among three basic steps advocated by the Diocese's Shrinking the Footprint campaign.
+Replacing light bulbs is one of three basic steps advocated by the Diocese.

 Renewable energy

-To fill the energy gap and tackle climate change, renewable technologies, such as solar panels and biomass boilers, should be introduced as widely as possible.
+To fill the energy gap and tackle climate change, renewable technologies, such as solar panels and heat pumps, should be introduced as widely as possible.

 Options for on-site renewable energy installation are outlined in the sections below.